top of page

 A CABINET OF BAROQUE CURIOSITIES

-Nowadays, the term "baroque" is not always used in its original sense.
-It rather imprecisely encompasses a vast period roughly spanning from 1600 to 1750, whereas in fact it should describe music that surprises, that deviates from well-trodden paths, that plays with spaces, contrasts, sounds, timbres…
+The term "baroque" is not always used in its original sense today, as it rather imprecisely encompasses a vast period roughly spanning from 1600 to 1750, whereas in fact it should describe music that surprises, that deviates from well-trodden paths, and that plays with spaces, contrasts, sounds, and timbres.

 Learn more...